AshayT/Spam-Ham-SMS/README.md

 ### About data:
 #### Source : Kaggle [SMS Dataset](https://www.kaggle.com/uciml/sms-spam-collection-dataset)
 The SMS Spam Collection is a set of SMS tagged messages that have been collected for SMS Spam research.
-It contains one set of SMS messages in English of 5,574 messages, tagged acording being ham (legitimate) or spam.
+It contains one set of SMS messages in English of 5,574 messages, tagged as ham (legitimate) or spam.